timotree3/holochain/crates/release-automation/README.md

 0. _[A]_ Create the release branch and bump the versions.
 In detail:

     0. Create a new release branch from develop
+    0. For all changed crates, bump their version to a develop version.
     0. For the main crates and all of their dependencies in the workspace:
        - Include candidates by all of these positive indicators:
            * they have changed since their last release OR they haven't had a release